 Making a business website: Choosing a website builder that provides free web hosting, domain name and scheduling software to create a service website or online store.
 (Estimated around $10-$49/month.
 Check out our article on how much a website costs for more in-depth analysis.)
 Learn how to make a website for your business here.

 Equipment and supplies: Depending on the type of business you start, you will need the right equipment to aid you in getting the job done.
-For example, if you’re starting a restaurant, you’ll need to finance a commercial-grade kitchen and refrigerator; office supplies, such as paper, pencil and printer ink, and operating supplies, ranging from oil, petrol and water to electricity and gas.
+For example, if you’re starting a mobile business (like a food truck), you’ll need to finance a truck, cooking equipment and refrigeration equipment; operating supplies, ranging from oil, petrol and water to your POS system; and marketing supplies, such as a menu board and online ads.
 These are examples of sunk costs, which means money spent that cannot be regained.
+For more information, check out our guides on how to start a food business (as well as how to start a food prep business).
 Meanwhile, starting an online store is a cost effective way to break into retail.

 Branding: Create your own logo for your business and communicate exactly who you are, what you do and how that benefits your target audience.
-These business website examples show how when done right, your site can effectively represent your brand and business.
+These business website examples show how when done right, your site can effectively represent your brand, corporate identity and business.

-Business licenses and permits: Depending on the state where you’re conducting business, you will have to consider processing and recurring fees that range between $50 and a few hundred dollars per year.
+Business licenses and permits: You'll likely need to research how to get a business license.
+Depending on the state where you’re conducting business, you will have to consider processing and recurring fees that range between $50 and a few hundred dollars per year.
 The US Small Business Administration’s (SBA) website also has information about federal business licenses.
 The cost of registering your business can also vary between states, so it's important to check for each state, whether you're starting a business in California, or elsewhere.

 Legal advice: While a home-based business may have little startup legal fees, other types of businesses, such as LLC, corporation or partnership may incur heftier attorney expenses leading up to tens of thousands of dollars.
 There’s also trademarking your business name or logo which represents additional costs to starting a business.